1 Starting to know your apps

 This chapter covers

-- What troubleshooting is and why should you learn it
+- Troubleshooting and why you should learn it

 - The definition of a code investigation technique

-- What code investigation techniques we use to understand Java apps
+- Code investigation techniques used to understand Java apps

-A software developer has various responsibilities.
+Software developers have various responsibilities.
 Most of these responsibilities depend on how they understand the code they are working with.
-Software developers spend a significant amount of their time analyzing code to identify and resolve issues, implement new capabilities, and learn new technologies.
-And time is precious, so developers need efficient investigation techniques to be productive.
-Learning how to be efficient in understanding your (or others’) code and how your apps execute is the main topic of this book.
+They also spend a significant amount of time analyzing code to identify and resolve problems, implement new capabilities, and learn new technologies.
+Because time is precious, developers need efficient investigation techniques to be productive.
+Learning how to be efficient in understanding your (or others’) code and how your apps execute it is the main topic of this book.